Table saws are every woodworker’s best friend and are generally the go-to saw in every workshop.

 Changing the Angle of the Blade on a Table Saw

 Most table saws will allow you to adjust the angle at which the blade sits.
 You can usually get a decent range of movement on the blade.
-Most will allow you to tilt to 45° others may let you go further.
+The typical table saw will allow you to tilt to 45°, although there are others that may let you go further.

-On the crank system, you turn a handle and the blade will adjust.
-Usually, there will be an indicator scale on or near the crank to tell you the angle of the blade.
+On the crank system, you turn a handle, and the blade will adjust.
+Usually, there will be an indicator scale on or near the crank to tell you the blade’s angle.

 Usually, you need to pull the handle to unlock the system.
 Once unlocked, you can slide the handle along a scale and lock it in position at the desired angle.

 There are a few ways you can measure the angle of your blade.
 Some are easier than others and some are more accurate than others.